 - Older Than Radio: Occurs in Jane Austen's Northanger Abbey where after reading too many Gothic novels, the heroine begins to mistrust her host General Tilney and suspect him of murdering his wife years before.
 She's discovered by his son and her Love Interest Henry, who immediately clocks what she's up to.
 Since Catherine is severely Wrong Genre Savvy, all she gets is a gentle scolding and a deep sense of mortification.
 (This novel actually predates Rear Window by almost two centuries.

 - In The Lovely Bones a girl breaks into her neighbor's house to look for incriminating evidence in the death of her older sister.

 - In Dirk Gently's Holistic Detective Agency, one of the main characters breaks into his girlfriend's house to delete a message from her answering machine (Note: the book being written and set quite a while ago, this means listening to all of her messages, off a series of cassettes, until he finds the one he made).
 It turns out he's actually possessed by an ancient alien ghost.

-- An RL Stine clearly and deliberately rips off the plot of Rear Window when a young woman accompanies her friends on a ski trip and ends up spraining her ankle.
+- Point Horror novel The Window clearly and deliberately rips off the plot of Rear Window: When a young woman accompanies her friends on a ski trip and ends up spraining her ankle.
 Stranded in her room and bored, she begins spying on the other cabins with a pair of binoculars.
 Sure enough, she witnesses a murder and the killer him/herself, though she can't tell who it is—it quickly doubles as a Locked Room Mystery when she realizes it has to be one of the friends she's traveling with—and ends up playing a nail-biting cat-and-mouse game trying to figure out exactly who it is without tipping them off.